-The tabulation process and other details of implementing RCV are explained in the rules that will govern the process.
-If no candidate wins a majority of votes on Election Night in the races that have three or more candidates, the ballots and memory devices from each municipality will be securely transported by a professional courier service to a central tabulation site in Augusta.
-There, the winner will be determined via rounds.
+The tabulation process and other details of implementing RCV are explained in the rules that govern the process.
+If no candidate wins a majority of votes on Election Night in the races that have three or more candidates, the ballots and memory devices from each municipality are securely transported to a central tabulation site in Augusta.
+There, the winner is determined via rounds.
 The animated video shows the application of the rules in an example RCV tabulation.
 You can also view our examples of marked ballots to learn how the tabulation rules are applied.

 The Department of the Secretary of State takes security issues very seriously and has several measures in place to ensure the integrity of the voting process and validity of the results.
 Implementation of ranked-choice voting will not change the fact that the voting process in Maine is not online nor linked to any network, which makes it far less susceptible to cyberattacks.
 The RCV tabulation will not be online in any way, at any point in the process.
 All computers related to ballot layout and tabulation are also closed systems, not connected to any sort of network/internet.
 Ballots and memory sticks from tabulation machines are locked and sealed, with strict procedures establishing the chain of custody.
 Those procedures will be retained with RCV.
 The software to determine the results will be operated on hardwired computers that are on a closed system.
 None of the tabulator machines currently in use statewide have connectivity capability, and we use paper ballots for all elections, which are fully auditable.